 List of forms you will need to complete throughout the process:

 - Submit a signed Learning Agreement, position description, and proof of student's current student status from the applicable universityAt completion of Internship, submit copy of Student's

 - Self-Evaluation and Supervisor's Evaluation to Human Resources

-- Contact Human Resources if you need help
+- Contact Human Resources and Payroll if you need help

 - Signed agreement between the student and the department head

 - Student shall furnish proof of current student status from the applicable university

 - Outcomes of the internship are determined prior to experience - Position Description with responsibilities/tasks/goals/supervisor indicated

 - Student receives feedback throughout the internship

 - At the end of the internship, the student will submit an evaluation of the experience to include how the student's performance and the experience itself will impact the student's career plans